onepf/OpenIAB/OpenIAB_in_Appstore_Implementation.md

 Introduction.
 Key Features of OpenIAB protocol
 -------------

-**Reliability.** Acquired Items are stored on Appstore side and can be retrieved by application at any time using mHelper.queryInventory().
-If application is stopped by the system or crashed during item purchasing and cannot retrieve result you will find all purchased items next time when request Inventory from Appstore
+**Reliability.** Acquired Items are stored on the app store side and can be retrieved by an application at any time using mHelper.queryInventory().
+If the application is stopped by the system or crashed during item purchasing and cannot retrieve result you will find all purchased items next time when requesting inventory from the app store

-**RSA Verification.** In addition to server side API for receipt verification, public and private RSA keys are used in OpenIAB protocol to sign receipt data.
-It allows to verify purchase is healthy right in application code without any server-to-server interaction
+**RSA Verification.** In addition to the server side API for receipt verification, public and private RSA keys are used in the OpenIAB protocol to sign receipt data.
+It allows to verify purchase in the application code without any server-to-server interaction.

-To support OpenIAB in your Appstore, you need to to following steps:
+To support OpenIAB in your app store, you need to to following steps:
 * Step 1.
 Native Client.
 Add bindable services to your native client to integrate with third-party applications.
 * Step 2.
 Support on Backend.
 Your backend must be able to provide necessary information to services defined on step 1.
 * Step 3.
 Server API for purchases and subscription verification.
 To provide developers ability verify purchases with their security server.

 Step 1.
 Native Client.
-(If you have no native client, OpenIAB cannot be integrated)
 -------------

-To support OpenIAB in your native application two bindable services must be implemented with  following AIDL interfaces:
+To support OpenIAB in your native application two bindable services must be implemented with the following AIDL interfaces:

-**IOpenAppstore.aidl** - interface to discover your store application by OpenIAB and connect developer’s application with your store.
+**IOpenAppstore.aidl** - the interface to discover your store application by OpenIAB and connect developer’s application to your store.

-**IOpenInAppBillingService.aidl** - interface for in-app billing requests and managing in-app billing transactions.
+**IOpenInAppBillingService.aidl** - the interface for in-app billing requests and managing in-app billing transactions.

-These interfaces can be found at Library project(org.onepf.oms package) in OpenIAB repository on [GitHub](https://github.com/onepf/OpenIAB)
+These interfaces can be found int the Library project(org.onepf.oms package) in OpenIAB repository on [GitHub](https://github.com/onepf/OpenIAB)

 Implementation of IOpenAppstore.aidl interface